HomeWhen and WhereSponsorsPublicitySCMP ArticlesContact Us

 Anyone interested in finding out more about Hashing in Hong Kong please visit one of the following:

-An Introduction to the Hash
+An Introduction to Hashing

 The Hash House Harriers was founded in 1938 by a British man named Albert Stephen Ignatius Gispert in Malaya.
 He gathered together several expatriates to form a group in Kuala Lumpur and the group received its name from the Selangor Club Chambers, which due to its lacklustre food was commonly referred to as the 'Hash House'.